 Decide on a price – The price of e-books range from $1 to around $25.
 Price it based on value, your target audience (you don’t want to sell it at high price for a person with lower income), and your sales goals (how much money you intend to make).
 I would advise you to price it over the $5 mark, otherwise it will have low perceived value.
 You can receive the money through PayPal, just ensure your account is set up for business.
-I downloaded a plugin called PayPal Digital Downloads which allows people to check-out directly on my site, through the push of a button.
-I would suggest checking-out yourself first, to ensure the entire process is working correctly.
-Once you have the money in your bank account, be sure to put some aside for tax.
+I downloaded a plugin called Payhip which acts as a checkout platform and connects to your PayPal account.
+It allows people to checkout directly from your site, and then downloads the digital product onto their device once the payment has been processed.

 PROMOTE, PROMOTE, PROMOTE – Your book isn’t going to sell itself.
 Invest in digital advertising.

 - First of all, get your close friends and family to promote it.
 If they post it on their Facebook Page, it will directly share it to their group of friends.
 People are more inclined to buy something recommended to them by a friend, than by a stranger.

 - You can pay for social media advertising to reach your direct target market.
 Pay-per-click advertising is available on Facebook and Instagram, which allows you to reach your exact target market.